Onwrikbaar/NeoDK/README.md

 - Do not use a so-called triphase cable with this device!

 ### Safety
-The NeoDK device can generate potentially lethal voltages and currents on its outputs and on internal components, even when powered from a battery.
+NeoDK can generate potentially lethal voltages and currents on its outputs and on internal components, even when powered from a battery.
 The risks associated with building, testing and using this device can be reduced but not eliminated.

-The NeoDK device is designed to stay well within the IEC 60601-2-10 requirements.
+The NeoDK device is designed to stay well within the IEC 60601-2-10 limits.
 However, these limits are not necessarily maintained when the supply voltage, circuit, components or accompanying firmware are changed in any way.

 ### Audience
 This project is intended for experienced electronics hobbyists and professionals, who possess a keen understanding of the risks associated with electrostimulation and high-voltage circuitry, and who desire one or more of the following: